ted-ross/transom/input/amqp.md

 ## AMQP and your app

-We offer a library, [Qpid Proton](proton/index.html), whose explicit aim is to help you make your app speak AMQP.
+We offer a library, [Qpid Proton](proton/index.html), whose explicit aim is to help you make your application speak AMQP.

 ## More information